desertthunder/sonotabula/README.md

 # Spotify Dashboard

-A spotify stats dashboard and playlist organizer built with Django + DRF, Postgres, React & Tailwind.
+DashSpot is a dynamic visualizing dashboard designed to explore and analyze Spotify libraries meant to be like an itunes style library browser.

+It is built with Django, Postgres, Celery, and React on top of the Spotify API.

+By adding additional integration with Wikipedia and MusicBrainz, DashSpot builds a comprehensive database of music metadata relevant to them.

 ## Setup